17 Things You Should Know Before Renting a Car in Portugal

 Located in southern Europe, Portugal is one of the sunniest countries on the continent and so can be visited at any time of year.

-Of course, better seasons are depending on what you want to see.
+Of course, better seasons depend on what you want to see.
 The giant waves of Nazaré, for example, occur throughout the winter.

 The grape harvest, on the other hand, occurs in the autumn.
 And if you want to prolong your stay and explore the beaches of the Algarve, spring or summer are the best times to do it.

-Aside from that, it’s worth noting that the months of July and August (summer for Europeans), as well as the time between Christmas and New Year’s, are regarded as high seasons in Portugal.
+Aside from that, it’s worth noting that July and August (summer for the northern hemisphere), as well as the time between Christmas and New Year’s, are regarded as high seasons in Portugal.
 As a result, everything is more crowded and expensive.

 So, in general, I would suggest that the best time to visit Portugal and make the most of your trip are spring (from March to early June) and fall (best between September and October).

-Prices are lower, the attractions are less crowded, and the weather is still nice during those months.
+Prices are lower, the attractions are less crowded, and the weather remains pleasant during those months.

 Portugal road trip itineraries

-With a breathtaking Atlantic coast, mainland Portugal offers trip itineraries for all tastes and pockets.
+With a breathtaking Atlantic coast, mainland Portugal offers trip itineraries to suit all tastes and budgets.
 You can drive through the most beautiful coastal towns and explore the most famous landmarks in Portugal.
 Just take your pick!

 Driving across Portugal